 Page loading speed is one of the most vital aspects that decides the success of a website.
 If a site loads merely one second slower, it can have a significant impact on the bottom line.

 In other words, your hosting choice can make or break your website.

 We tested our Namecheap-hosted website using Pingdom and GTmetrix.
 A text-based sample page took approx. 920 ms to load, which is a mediocre loading time considering the normal benchmark is one second.

-However, if you look at our top recommended web hosting — Hostinger, A2 Hosting, Siteground, etc. — the average time it took to load the same sample page was in the 500-600 ms range.
+However, if you look at our top recommended web hosting — Hostinger, Bluehost, Siteground, etc. — the average time it took to load the same sample page was in the 500-600 ms range.